Branch Family Reunion and Quadricentennial

 He met his future wife, Beulah Frances Gould of New York, while riding horseback in the Black Forest of Bavaria.

-They first resided in Richmond at 1 W. Franklin St. In 1915, Mrs. Branch began making plans to build a house on Monument Ave. (family property) to contain their collection of antiques and to have a place to entertain.
+They first resided in Richmond at 1 W. Franklin St. In 1915, Mrs. Branch began making plans to build a house on Monument Ave. (family property) to contain their collection of antiques and Italian art and to have a place to entertain.

 John and Beulah had one son and two daughters.
 Their summers were spent at Mrs. Branch’s family estate in New York and their spring months at a purchased villa outside Florence, Italy.
 The family lived at 2501 Monument Ave. during the winter only.

 After the death of his father, John Kerr Branch became president of family-owned Merchants National Bank (later named First and Merchants, then Sovran, and now Nations Bank).

 Branch’s other business interests included real estate, railroads and insurance (he was a stockbroker and a partner in another family founded business, Thomas Branch & Co.).

 In 1914, Branch successfully lobbied to have Richmond become a site for a Federal Reserve Bank.

 The Branches also belonged to a number of civic and social organizations in Richmond, New York, and Florida.
 He was president of Richmond’s Chamber of Commerce, a member of the Commonwealth, Westmoreland, German, and Virginia Country Clubs, the Society of Colonial Wars in Virginia, Sons of the American Revolution, Virginia Historical Society, Virginia State Chamber of Commerce, and attended St. Paul’s Episcopal Church, where he served as a vestryman and church treasurer.
 Branch also made contributions to the financing of Memorial Hospital.